Oni-giri/zkm-docs/src/app/docs/sdk/add-spending-keys/page.md

 ### Transaction Fees

-The transaction fee can be paid in ETH or DAI.
+The transaction fee can be paid in ETH, or DAI if added.

 The settlement time can either be `NEXT_ROLLUP` or `INSTANT`.
-Refer to the [fees section](./register#calculating-fees) on the registration page for a more detailed explanation.
+Refer to the [fees section](register#calculating-fees) on the registration page for a more detailed explanation.